Elections in Antigua and Barbuda

 Elections in Antigua and Barbuda take place in the framework of a parliamentary democracy.

 Electoral system

-The country's electoral law was passed on 31 October 1975 and was last amended in 2002.
+Antigua and Barbuda's electoral law was passed on 31 October 1975 and was last amended in 2002.
 Elections are overseen by the Office of the Supervisor of Elections and an Electoral Commission, which was established in 2002.
 The latter consists of five members appointed by the Governor-General; three (including the chair) on the advice of the Prime Minister and two on the advice of the leader of the opposition.

 House of Representatives

 The House of Representatives has 17 elected members and two unelected members, the Attorney General and the Speaker.
 Elections for the House are held every five years, although early elections can take place if Parliament is dissolved by the Prime Minister.
 By-elections must take place within 120 days of a member vacating their seat.

 Members are elected via a plurality in single-member constituencies.
 Voters must be aged 18 or over, be citizens of the country or citizens of a Commonwealth country who has lived in the country for at least three years prior to a qualifying date, and have been resident in the constituency for at least a month prior to the qualifying date.

 Candidates must be at least 21 years old, citizens of the country, and have lived in the country for at least a year prior to the elections.
 They must also have the ability to speak and (unless blind) be able to read English with "sufficient proficiency".
 Those with dual citizenship or an undischarged bankruptcy are ineligible, as are those who have been imprisoned for more than a year or have committed electoral offences within the previous ten years, or are insane or under a death sentence.